rogerhmar/OTEL-NDC-2024/README.md

 ## Example App
 ```
     .
     ├── exampleAPI.http        <- To run HTTP command.
-An alternative to using Swagger
+An alternative to using Swagger or browser
     ├── MapRoutesExtensions.cs <- Sets up the routes
     ├── SetupOpentelemetry.cs  <- All OpenTelemetry setup for Logging, Tracing and Metrics
     └── Program.cs...          <- All the normal stuff